launchdarkly/terraform-provider-launchdarkly/website/docs/r/metric.html.markdown

 - `success_criteria` - (Required for kind `custom`) The success criteria for numeric `custom` metrics.

 - `unit` - (Required for kind `custom`) The unit for numeric `custom` metrics.

+- `randomization_units` - (Optional) A set of one or more context kinds that this metric can measure events from.
+Metrics can only use context kinds marked as "Available for experiments."
+For more information, read [Allocating experiment audiences](https://docs.launchdarkly.com/home/creating-experiments/allocation)

 ### Nested Urls Blocks